-If your organisation has been given a Good/Bad/Ugly rating by the CQC, you are required to display the poster prominently in your main area and on your web site.
+Since 1st April 2015, if your organisation has been given a rating by the CQC, you are required to display the poster prominently in your main area and on your web site.
 Failure to do so will result in a fine and earn you a black mark against any future inspection.

 The guidance details the following points:

 - If you have been awarded a CQC rating (outstanding, good, requires improvement or inadequate) you must display it in each and every premises where a regulated activity is being delivered, in your main place of business and on your website(s) if you have any, where people will be sure to see it.
 This is a legal requirement from 1 April 2015.

 - Your ratings must be displayed at the premises where your service is being provided unless you are delivering care to someone in their own home.

 - CQC will assess whether or not your ratings are displayed legibly and conspicuously – not doing so may result in a fine and may impact on future inspection ratings.